chungdz/computer-network-project/README.md

 ## Run the code
 After files compiled there are two executable files: client and server.
-Open two terminal to run the files.
-Run server first:
+Open two terminals to run the files.
+Run the server first:

 	./server